muuvmuuv/vscode-sundial/README.md

 > build in, if you want to use this plugin anyway you must disable this options with
 > `"window.autoDetectColorScheme": false`

+You must reload VS Code for the extension to take effect.

 ## Keybindings

 **Sundial** contributes the following keybindings: